Cooking with Wild Game: Light novels

 The light novel series was originally published by EDA as a free-to-read web novel on Shōsetsuka ni Narō in 2014 and Hobby Japan published the first volume in print with illustrations by Kochimo in October 2015.
-As of January 19, 2023, twenty-nine volumes have been published.
+As of September 30, 2025, thirty-six volumes have been published.
 The light novel is licensed in North America by J-Novel Club.
-As of November 27, 2022, nineteen English volumes have been published.
+As of September 2025, twenty-nine English volumes have been published.

 Manga

-The series was adapted into a manga series by Kochimo and published by Hobby Japan, with seven volumes released as of December 28, 2022.
+The series was adapted into a manga series by Kochimo and published by Hobby Japan, with twelve volumes released as of September 30, 2025.
 The manga is also licensed by J-Novel Club.
-As of January 11, 2022, six English volumes have been published.
+As of September 30, 2025, eleven English volumes have been published.

 Reception

 Rebecca Silverman of Anime News Network gave the first volume a grade of B−, praising its handling of cultural differences and the quality of the English translation.
 She wrote: "Cooking with Wild Game isn't the most thrilling of books, but it is setting up to perhaps spend more time on things that aren't excessive amounts of game-preparation...
 If you enjoy cooking stories, this is an interesting one, even if it has yet to achieve a perfect balance of its story elements."